emdgroup/baybe/docs/userguide/serialization.md

-* With **serialization**, we refer to the process of breaking down structured objects (such as [Campaigns](baybe.campaign.Campaign)) into their fundamental building blocks and subsequently converting these blocks into a format usable outside the Python ecosystem.
+* With **serialization**, we refer to the process of breaking down structured objects (such as [Campaigns](baybe.campaign.Campaign)) into their fundamental building blocks and subsequently converting these blocks into a format usable outside the Python ecosystem (called a "serialization string").
-* With **deserialization**, we accordingly refer to the inverse operation, i.e., reassembling the corresponding Python object from its serialized format.
+* With **deserialization**, we accordingly refer to the inverse operation, i.e., reassembling the corresponding Python object from its serialization string.
 * With **roundtrip**, we refer to the successive execution of both steps.
 ```